 Guinea pigs are fun pets to spend time with.
 You never know exactly what they will do when allowed out of their enclosed habitat to explore.
 They enjoy being held, and they will never pass up the opportunity to indulge in a tasty snack.
 However, your guinea should not eat anything and everything that you would eat.
 For example, cheese should not be offered to guinea pigs.
 Here is what you should know about feeding cheese to your guinea pig.

 The Dangers of Feeding Cheese to Guinea Pigs

 Another thing to consider is that cheese is high in fat and calories.
 In addition to being nutritionally inadequate for guinea pigs and being harmful to their digestive system, cheese could make your guinea pig become overweight and develop health conditions that tend to come along with obesity.
-That said, one small piece of cheese likely will not do much harm to your furry little friend.

-However, feeding your guinea pig cheese once a week could cause problems as time goes on.
+Feeding your guinea pig cheese once a week could cause problems as time goes on.
 The negative health effects of eating cheese may not be apparent in your guinea pig right away.
-You may not even see any signs or symptoms of a health problem until it is too late.
+You may not even see any signs of a health problem until it is too late.
 So, don’t wait for your guinea pig to start acting ill before you stop feeding them cheese.
 Eliminate cheese from their diet now to ensure their good health both now and in the future.

 Alternatives to Dairy Cheese for Guinea Pigs

 Unfortunately, there are no dairy replacements that your guinea pig can safely eat.
 They should eat grasses, hay, and a wide variety of fruits and vegetables instead of dairy.
 However, certain fruits and veggies can offer your pet the same taste and texture satisfaction that they would get from eating cheese.
 Try one or more of the following options: